Microdent/Handwritten_Mathematical_Calculator_on_FPGA/Hardware_Project/Pynq/README.md

 ### 2. Add the files

-You need to download all these files and upload them to the `jupyter_notebooks/` folder of PYNQ.
-Don't forget to add the three files generated in Vivado to the `hw_bd/` folder (or you can just use the three precompiled files which I provided).
+You need to download all these files and upload them to the `jupyter_notebooks/Handwritten_Mathematical_Calculator_on_FPGA/` folder of PYNQ.
+Don't forget to add the two files generated in Vivado to the `hw_bd/` folder (or you can just use these precompiled files which I provided).

 ### 3. Run from picture in SD card